Kansattica/Fluency/Documentation/index.md

 You can find the code on [my github](https://github.com/Kansattica/Fluency).

+I'm writing an in-progress tutorial [here](/articles/intro.html), which includes building and running Fluency from source.

 ### Building and running
 Fluency uses .Net Core 2.2 for the console and .Net Standard 2.0 for everything else.
 I suspect it would work fine with earlier versions, .Net framework, and the like, but I haven't tested.
 The entire project is self-contained and pure C#.
 No external packages.
 To run, simply do: